 Many assume that their job is to assassinate the character of the groom.
 This is not why you have been chosen to be best man.
 The main purpose of your speech is to commend your friend to the guests.
 This doesn’t mean, of course, that you can’t point out his foibles and eccentricities, or even embarrass him a little – that’s what friends do – but the speech, like the day itself, is all about love.
 Remember that half of the wedding guests may well not know the groom very well.
 The bride’s family and friends want to know who their loved one has just married, and why they should be excited for her.
 Once wedding guests see that your speech is coming from a place of love and respect, they are much more likely to respond with cheers and laughter.

 The best man speech template

-To help you gather material, here’s a five-stage structure, along with some questions you should be asking yourself.
+To help you gather material, here’s a FIVE-STAGE, along with some questions you should be asking yourself.